tidyverse/readxl/cran-comments.md

 Results re: current version from: https://cran.r-project.org/web/checks/check_results_readxl.html

-  * All NOTEs are about registration of native routines, which has been addressed in this submission.

-  * There is one WARN for r-devel-windows-ix86+x86_64: "ISO C++ 1998 does not support 'long long' [-Wlong-long]".
-This originates in a typedef in the wrapped libxls library.
-There is existing conditional handling for Windows and we have now adapted it to look for _WIN32, in addition to WIN32.
-This clears the warning.
+  * All NOTEs and WARNs have been cleared in this release.
+Native routines have been registered and we corrected the libxls issue with long long integers on Windows.

   * There is one ERROR for r-patched-solaris-sparc, which has always been the case for this package.
 Repeating explanation from the previous CRAN release: The package still fails on solaris, due to endian-ness bugs in the wrapped libxls library.